mmravic314/mmravic314.github.io/research/index.md

 <div class="col-md-7 order-md-2">

 We are interested in the design  principles for constructing membrane proteins, which we then apply to engineering custom synthetic proteins for biotechnology applications or to understand natural proteins in disease.
-Classically, biophysics & biochemistry researchers try to assess general theories by studying specific, well-known model membrane proteins, which are often large, complex, and poorly behaved (a PhD student's nightmare), thus can cloud biochemical interpretation.
-We instead use protein design as an approach to construct small simple synthetic membrane proteins as easy-to-study model proteins, customized to ask basic and generalized 'textbook' questions concerning protein physical chemistry in the unfamiliar non-aqueous environment of lipid bilayers.
+Classically, biophysics & biochemistry researchers try to assess general theories by studying specific well-known model membrane proteins which are often large, complex, and poorly behaved (a PhD student's nightmare) thus can cloud biochemical interpretation.
+We instead use protein design as an approach to construct small simple synthetic membrane proteins as easy-to-study model proteins, custom made to ask direct and basic and generalized 'textbook' questions concerning protein physical chemistry in the unfamiliar non-aqueous environment of lipid bilayers.
 </div>

 <div class="col-md-5 order-md-1 align-self-center">